Statement of Intent

 How do we teach music?

-Music is taught as a discrete subject by the class teacher or by one of our music specialists who follow the subject guidelines set out in the National Curriculum Where possible, the themes are directly linked to ongoing topic work.
+Music is taught as a discrete subject by the class teacher or by one of our music specialists who follow the Charanga Musical Schools Scheme for their weekly lessons while making reference to subject guidelines set out in the New Model Music Curriculum.
+Where possible, the themes are directly linked to ongoing topic work.
 In school we have a designated music room filled with a great variety of specialist equipment.
 We also invite specialist teachers to run music workshops across the year groups so that a broader experience and wider access to instruments is provide.

 Why do we teach music?

 At Poppleton Road Primary School we have always valued music and it plays an important and regular part in the delivery of our wider curriculum as detailed in our Big Idea; during assemblies, in discreet music lessons often led by a specialist teacher, at special times of the year when we come together as a whole school to celebrate, and also when specialists from outside the school are invited to perform and to run workshops.

 In our school passports we have made a commitment to our pupils that they will all be given the opportunity to learn to play an instrument during their time at Poppleton Road.
 This can be fulfilled by working together with the York Music Hub who are able to provide us with sets of instruments as well as expert tuition by the YMB and also by our own specialist teachers.